Ontario College Advanced Diploma | 6 semesters | Barrydowne Campus

 - Any grade 11 (U) or (C) or grade 12 biology (U)

 Registered CSMLS members pay a reduced cost for the national certification exam.
 Students can register as members with the CSMLS for periods of 2 years or 4 years at a reasonable additional cost.
-In 2019, the cost to write the CSMLS exam for a member was $1030 while the cost for non-members was $1365.
+In 2021, the cost to write the CSMLS exam for a student member was $1135 while the cost for a non-member was $1435.
+There are many additional benefits to being a student member with the CSMLS.
 For more information, please visit the CSMLS.

 This program will be delivered in the following terms: